MicrosoftDocs/learn/learn-pr/student-evangelism/compare-two-samples-by-bootstrapping/includes/07-confidence-intervals.md

 ![png](../media/66-confidence-intervals-29-1.png)

 Once again, the average of the original sample (27.23 years) is close to the center of the interval.
-That's not very surprising, because each bootstrapped sample is drawn from that same original sample.
+That's not surprising, because each bootstrapped sample is drawn from that same original sample.
 The averages of the bootstrapped samples are about symmetrically distributed on either side of the average of the sample from which they were drawn.